Scotland is struggling with debt

 Another suggestion is to shift your credit card balances to 0% interest through a ‘balance transfer.’
 This is a technique whereby you shift your debt to a new credit card, making the most of balance transfer deals.
 A comprehensive guide is available here.

-How to pay off your debt without a loan
+How to clear your debts like a pro without a loan

 Now, consider two popular repayment strategies.
-First, ‘debt stacking.’
+First, ‘debt avalanche.’
 This method breaks down as follows:

 - Step 1: Make a list of all your debt and rank them by interest rate from highest to lowest.